trantuan4132/kaggle-RSNA-Fracture-Detection/README.md

 ### Data Preparation

-In this stage, the prediction generated on each slice in the `infer_vert_bbox_ratio.pkl` file will be further processed by determining only one bounding box for each study by getting the minimum of `x0`, `y0` and the maximum of `x1`, `y1` across all slices with the ratio of any vertebrae larger than a ratio threshold (i.e. 0.5) in each study.
+In this stage, the prediction generated on each slice in the `infer_vert_bbox_ratio.pkl` file will be further processed by determining only one bounding box for each study by getting the minimum of `x0`, `y0` and the maximum of `x1`, `y1` across all slices with the ratio of any vertebrae larger than a ratio threshold (i.e. 0.3) in each study.
 Moreover, for each vertebrae in a study, gather all slices in that study in which the ratio of that vertebrae is larger than the ratio threshold into a single list.
 After that, the processed prediction will have a unique study id in each row along with a bounding box's top left and bottom right coordination, and each vertebrae in each column with a list of slices belonging to it as value.

 Finally, to generate the label file for this stage, each fracture label from `train.csv` will then be assigned to a list of slices belonging to each vertebrae in each study in the processed prediction and a fixed number of slices (i.e. 24) will be chosen from that list of slices using evenly spaced indices (e.g. 47 slices -> 24 slices with index 0, 2, 4, ..., 46).
-If a list of slices has less than a certain number of slices (i.e. 5), the row with that list of slices in the label file will be removed.
+If a list of slices has no slices, the row with that list of slices in the label file will be removed.
 The format of the label file will be as follow:

 ![](docs/stage2_input_format.png)

 The images used for training come from all of the 2019 studies except for a study with the id `1.2.826.0.1.3680043.20574` since this study does not contain any slices belonging to C1-C7.

-To prepare the label file, run `python utils/preprocess_data.py --image_dir dataset/train_images --label_path dataset/train.csv --vert_label_path output/infer_vert_bbox_ratio.pkl --get_frac_label --seq_len 24` and the label file `vertebrae_df.pkl` will be generated in the `./output` directory
+To prepare the label file, run `python utils/preprocess_data.py --image_dir dataset/train_images --label_path dataset/train.csv --vert_label_path output/infer_vert_bbox_ratio.pkl --get_frac_label --vert_thresh 0.3 --seq_len 24` and the label file `vertebrae_df.pkl` will be generated in the `./output` directory

 ### Fold Splitting